pionoor/payment-engine/README.md

 ### How to Run
 `cargo run -- transactions.csv > accounts.csv`.

-`transactions.csv` is the name of the csv file that exists in the `./csvFiles` dir of the repo.
+`transactions.csv` is the name of the csv file that exists in the `./csvFiles`.
 It contains a series of transactions to be read and processed.

-`accounts.csv` is the name of the file that exists in the `./csvFiles` dir of the repo.
+`accounts.csv` is the name of the file that exists in the `./csvFiles`.
 It would contain the accounts details as a result processing the transactions.

 ### Notes